Laumania/FireworksMania.ModTools/README.md

 Now give the mod an good descriptive and unique name, it's always an good idea to prefix it with your nickname like I have done here.

 Make sure to put the mod in "Assets/Mods" as shown.

 It's not a requirement, but the more structure you have on your things, the easier it is to find and navigate as the project grows.

 ![image](https://user-images.githubusercontent.com/1378458/138918428-50febbac-15d8-4937-9ff7-bb8499e82961.png)

-You can think of this mod folder, Laumania_TutorialMod_01, in this sample, as the mod itself.
+You can think of this folder, "Laumania_TutorialMod_01" in this sample, as the mod itself.

 Simply put, everything you want to include in your mod needs to be inside this folder.